 Ultimately, students with support and service animals say they are just trying to be as healthy as possible, and their animals help them achieve that.

-“You really don’t realize it until you get sick — without your health, you don’t have anything,” Foley said. “[Moon Pie] makes me feel like I could have a normal life.”
+“You really don’t realize it until you get sick — without your health, you don’t have anything,” Ellis said. “[Moon Pie] makes me feel like I could have a normal life.”

-As Foley spoke, Moon Pie laid down in the grass a couple feet away and rolled around — once, twice.
-Foley laughed.
+As Ellis spoke, Moon Pie laid down in the grass a couple feet away and rolled around — once, twice.
+Ellis laughed.

 “Moon Pie!” she called.